SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 die code), divide the number by 2, and round up.
 This is the Strength Damage die code.

-Funds and Credits: Funds and credits measure how much wealth your character can usually get at without too much trouble.
+* Funds and Credits: Funds and credits measure how much wealth your character can usually get at without too much trouble.
 All characters start with a base Funds die code of 3D.
 Look under “Funds” in this chapter for modiﬁers to this roll and how to convert this number to cash.
 The cash equivalent of Funds goes on the Credits line.

+> **Creating Experienced Characters**
+>
+> If you are making an experienced character, you’ll need to ﬁgure out
+> how many more years that character has been around than one starting out.
+>
+> By Deﬁned Limits
+> Using the initial novice totals of seven skill dice, ﬁve Character
+> Points, and one Fate Point, add 15 skill dice, 15 Character Points,
+> and two Fate Points to the initial totals for each year the character
+> has been a full-time active adventurer.
+(For part-timers, halve these
+> fgures, rounding up.)
+>
+> By Creation Point Pool
+> With the initial novice totals of 79 creation points, ﬁve
+> Character Points, and one Fate Point as a starting point,
+> add 15 creation points, 15 Character Points, and two Fate
+> Points for each year the character has been a full-time
+> active adventurer.
+(For part-timers, halve these ﬁgures,
+> rounding up.)
+Unless the gamemaster decides otherwise,
+> there are no maximums for skills and Disadvantages.

+> Creating Existing Characters
+> Players basing their characters on existing ﬁctional
+> entities should ignore the skill and Disadvantage limits
+> and, with their gamemaster’s approval, create the character
+> by distributing dice as best reﬂects how the character
+> appears in his, her, or its stories.

 Attributes
 ----------